Hadeaji/reading-notes-102/README.md

 ## To keep myself awar and try to keep my mindset growing:

-### First
+### 1. First
-When i face a challenge and my brain says imposible i say to him challenge accepted
+- When i face a challenge and my brain says imposible i say to him challenge accepted

-### Second
+### 2. Second
-I have to try my best to the last minute and if i didn't i am worthless
+- I have to try my best to the last minute and if i didn't i am worthless

-### Thired
+### 3. Thired
-Being sarcastic is the cooling system of my mind when facing hard solving problems
+- Being sarcastic :trollface: is the cooling system of my mind when facing hard solving problems

 # It works for me but what about you